Clyde Property – Guidance and Commitment to COVID-19 Safe Working

 Letting Viewers will be asked to complete the Tenancy Application Form PRIOR TO VIEWING in order to vet and qualify tenant applications in advance, keeping footfall and viewers to a minimum.

-- VALUATIONS AND TAKE-ONS
+- VALUATIONS AND TAKE-ONS (PROPERTY MARKETING)

-- PROPERTY VIDEOS
+- PROFESSIONAL PHOTOGRAPHS AND VIDEOS

-- No photography or filming should take place if any person in a property is showing symptoms of coronavirus, self-isolating or shielding
+- No photography or filming should take place if any person in a property is showing symptoms of Coronavirus, self-isolating or shielding

 - LANDLORD COMPLIANCE